techguy95/jekyll-now/_posts/2017-5-7-Mini-Hackathon.md

 - The GitHub project I cloned earlier did not compile correctly because of an antiquated library dependency from an ancient UNIX/VAX C code base
 - I discovered that the C program used an sqlite package to store user sessions for their equipment, stats, inventory, experience/level, player description and more
+- This means I'll definitely need to learn some database, SQL and json for my text based dungeon crawler pet project

 ## Useful links to save for later: